WojtekKamilowski/CI_PP1_CDVMR/README.md

 ## Acknowledgements
 I would like to thank you those who were a great support and inspiration during writing this project:
 - My mentor Mo Shami.
-- Code Institute for preparing the metarials and providing a wide range of available means of learning for the students.
+- Code Institute for preparing the materials and providing a wide range of available means of learning for the students.
 - My family who were the first users to test the website.